-- We augmented the Nonprofit Partner Program with an annual North Bay Nonprofit Event (NBNE). - The half-day event includes local nonprofit experts who share valuable information with the attendees. - The purpose of the event is to deepen the relationships with our existing Nonprofit Partners by providing education, resources, support, and fellowship. - Keynote speakers have included experts from CalNonprofits, the Center for Volunteer and Nonprofit Leadership and other local community experts. - The event includes a donation giveaway drawing where we give 5 separate \$1,000 donations to North Bay nonprofits who attend.
+- Enhanced the Nonprofit Partner Program with the launch of our North Bay Nonprofit Event (NBNE). - This half-day gathering attracted nearly 100 nonprofit leaders in 2025, and features local experts who share valuable insights, resources, and best practices. - Designed to deepen relationships with existing Nonprofit Partners by providing education, support, and opportunities for fellowship. - Keynote speakers have included experts from CalNonprofits, the Center for Volunteer and Nonprofit Leadership, fundraising experts, and other respected community organizations. - Includes a donation giveaway drawing with five \$1,000 contributions awarded to attending North Bay nonprofits. - Strengthens the local nonprofit sector by fostering collaboration and community impact.